buckbaskin/buckbaskin.github.io/content/formak-tooling-ci.md

 FormaK aims to deal with a handful of big features:

 - Code generation across languages
-- Detailed numerical code (link scikit learn)
+- Detailed numerical code (the [`scikit-learn` integration](https://github.com/buckbaskin/formak/blob/sklearn-integration/docs/designs/sklearn-integration.md) for example)

 FormaK’s design process also leans on testing as part of the design phase (feature tests) and refactoring with confidence in addition to tests for